-Parties shall have the right to appeal the outcome on any of the following grounds: (1) to consider new information not available at the time of the initial resolution/hearing, sufficient to alter the decision, or other relevant facts not brought out in the original hearing; (2) to allege a procedural error within the investigation or hearing process that may have substantially impacted the fairness of the hearing, including whether any hearing questions were improperly excluded; or (3) to allege that the finding was inconsistent with the weight of the information.
+Where the sanction imposed includes a suspension or expulsion (even for one held in abeyance), the following appellate procedures must be provided.
+The alleged offender (and in cases involving sexual misconduct or other forms of discrimination and/or harassment, the alleged victim) shall have the right to appeal the outcome on any of the following grounds: (1) to consider new information, sufficient to alter the decision, or other relevant facts not brought out in the original hearing, because such information was not known or knowable to the person appealing during the time of the hearing; (2) to allege a procedural error within the hearing process that may have substantially impacted the fairness of the hearing, including but not limited to whether any hearing questions were improperly excluded or whether the decision was tainted by bias; or (3) to allege that the finding was inconsistent with the weight of the information.